 The Biological Resources Facility (BRF) was established in 1997 to serve the research faculty of the College of Agriculture and Life Sciences (CALS) at NC State University.
 July 1, 2013 the BRF and Tox Animal Facility were transferred to the newly formed College of Sciences (COS).
 The BRF houses a multitude of research animals including mice, rats, voles, frogs and fish.
 Toxicology Animal Facility houses mice.

 The BRF is located on the North Campus of NC State in Raleigh, North Carolina.
 It is situated adjacent to Gardner Hall and contains approximately 20,000 square feet.
-It is a modern, climate controlled, restricted access facility including office and administrative support space, a clinical laboratory, necropsy and preparation rooms and a surgical suite.
+It is a modern, climate controlled, restricted access facility including office and administrative support space, a clinical laboratory, necropsy and preparation rooms and behavioral space.
 About one-fifth of the space in the BRF (level one) is devoted to the Department of Entomology within CALS.

 Departments with research interests here are mostly within COS Biological Sciences.
 The BRF accommodates the research and teaching needs of about 20 faculty members at NC State, and works cooperatively with researchers from private industry and other governmental agencies.